 The Culture of Mongolia has been heavily influenced by the Mongol nomadic way of life.
 Other important influences are from Tibet and Tibetan Buddhism, and from China.
-Since the 20th century, Russian and, via Russia, European cultures have had a strong effect on Mongolia
+Since the 20th century, Russian and, via Russia, European cultures have had a strong influence on Mongolia

-Nomads have a musical mindset and their melodies are an intrinsic part of their lifestyle.
+Nomads have a musical mindset and their melodies have an intrinsic part of their lifestyle.
 Nomads have developed various ways of calling, whistling, whooping, and practicing rituals such as “chuugii,” “khuus” and “toig” to communicate with their herds.

 Accompanied by melodies played on a horse-headed fiddle, Mongolian long songs make you feel the timeless freedom and the serene composition of harmony between man and nature.
 It is not a surprise that any concert hall is too small to fully appreciate khuumii and long songs.

 The Tumen Ekh Ensemble comprises artists who perform all types of Mongolian song, music and dance.
 They play traditional instruments including the morin khuur (horse head fiddle) and perform Mongolian long song, epic and eulogy songs, a ritualistic shaman ritual dance, an ancient palace dance and a Tsam mask dance.

 The Morin Khuur Ensemble of Mongolia is part of the Mongolian State Philharmonic located at the Chinggis Khan Square.
 It is the popular ensemble featuring the national string instrument Morin Khuur and performs various domestic and international classical works.